Unit: 2nd Battalion

 Date of Death: 11 March 1915 – Killed in Action

 Cemetery / Memorial: Le Touret Memorial

 Grave / Panel Ref.: Panel 11

-At sometime during the War Benjamin and Mary moved to Chapel Yard, Dorrington, Lincoln, where Benjamin died in the December quarter 1921.
+At sometime during the War Benjamin and Mary moved to Chapel Yard, Dorrington, Lincoln, where Benjamin died on 13 December 1921.

 Percy was a serving soldier at the outbreak of the War, having enlisted in the 2nd Battalion, Leicestershire Regiment, in Lincoln, on 8 June 1909, aged 22.
 From that date to 6 December 1910 Percy trained with his Battalion, before being posted to India, where he gained his 3rd and 2nd Class Certificates of Education.